liveahero-wiki/liveahero-wiki.github.io/_charas/huckle.md

 {% include sidekick-infobox.html stockId=10341 BIO_S01=BIO_S01 %}

 {% include voice-table.html resourceName="huckle"
+s_gachaResult = "My name's Huckle<br>I'm the president of this company.<br>We welcome a newcomer like you.<br>I will give you a good workplace environment."
 APPRECIATION = "Oh, it looks like you're tired. <br>Well, that's it for today.<br>I know a great place, how about we go together?"
 DAILY = "Hey, There's a lot of work coming in today.<br>Go ahead and do the one you prefer to do."
 HERO = "I have faith in that guy as a hero.<br>That single-minded commitment to justice that makes him who he is.<br>It's never going to be something that anyone can copy, is it?"
-PLAYER = "Well, don't get too worked up about it.<br>Operators need to be poised.<br>It's my job to cover for you if something goes wrong."
+PLAYER = "Hey now, don't overdo yourself over work.<br>An operator must be ready at all times, you know?<br>If something happens, it's my job to back you up."
 RELATION = "That waiter who works at Procy's bar.<br>I can't wait to see what kind of hero he'll grow up to be.<br>Well, I'm the one who awakened him after all."
 TOUCH = "Oops, what's wrong?.<br>Haha, I've been getting lax since I stopped being a hero.<br>It's a little embarrassing to be touched like that."
 TRAIN = "Let's get used to it.
 I won't be lenient though."